1. Blog

 What About Supplements for Herding Dogs?

 Aside from the high protein and fat that herding dogs require, their active lifestyle means they also need other helpful nutrients.
 This is particularly true when it comes to maintaining healthy joints.
-Certain supplements are important for helping stave off osteoarthritis or hip dysplasia so that your active buddy can keep working longer.
+Certain supplements are important to support dogs with joint tenderness due to everyday activity.

-Specifically, glucosamine and chondroitin are helpful for good joint health in any dog.
-These nutrients provide your dog’s body with what it needs to form new cartilage and prevent destructive enzymes from destroying tissue.
-These are especially helpful for large-breed dogs, and they can begin taking supplements as young as 8 weeks old, though it’s never too late for your adult dog to start taking them too.
+Specifically, glucosamine and chondroitin are an optimum blend that supports the body’s normal repair of connective tissue and joints.
+These nutrients provide your dog’s body with what it needs to help form new cartilage and prevent destructive enzymes from destroying tissue.
+These are especially helpful for large-breed dogs.
+They can begin taking supplements as young as 8 weeks old, though it’s never too late for your adult dog to start taking them too.

-Omega-3 fatty acids are also very helpful for staving off arthritis, but they also support your dog’s immune system health as well as his cognitive abilities and heart, skin, and eye health.
+Omega-3 fatty acids are also very helpful and help promote normal inflammatory pathways to support your dog’s immune system health as well as his cognitive abilities and heart, skin, and eye health.
 Most traditional pet food brands available today can fall short of what your dog needs for this, which is 100 mg of combined EPA/DHA per kilogram of your dog’s weight.

 Ensuring that they are also getting sufficient calcium and vitamin D is important for their overall health as well as for maintaining their bones and joints.
 Of course, antioxidants are also an important element for helping to protect your hardworking dog’s body.
 Sweet potatoes and certain veggies like carrots, beans, and kale are good sources of antioxidants.